 Abortion-choice policy is a fiery debate.
 As with any hotly contested issue, this debate gives off a billowing plume of smoke clouding the air with ambiguity and confusion.
 In the interest of clearing the air, and clarifying the abortion debate a little bit, I would like to distill three different criteria on which abortion can falter: (1) the right to life criterion, (2) the right to kill criterion, and (3) the social policy criterion.
 Each of these criteria must be resolved for there to exist an ethically justified abortion-choice policy.

-Distinguishing these three criteria can help identify which arguments work, and to what end they succeed or falter.
+Distinguishing these three criteria can help identify which arguments work, and to what degree they succeed or falter.
 It is possible that an abortion-choice advocate offers evidence for one or two of these, thinking they’ve made their case for abortion-choice policy, but they fail overall by neglecting the third criterion.
 Or a person may intend to defend only one level at a time but may need to clarify that they know this defense isn’t adequate in itself since two others criteria need proving.
 Overall, it’s fine to deal with one at a time, but these logical pieces eventually need to combine so that all three aspects are resolved.
 Otherwise, I’d suggest, “abortion-on-demand” policy isn’t justified.

 Criterion #1: Disprove the Right to Life